-The authentic meat paella recipe or Spanish rice is one of the most recommended ones to make when you aren’t an experienced paella cook.
+Meat paella is one of the most recommended ones to make when you aren’t an experienced paella cook.
 In addition to rice, the predominant ingredient will be meat, and depending on the cook’s choice, the type of meat added will be different.
+The recipe I’m sharing here is an authentic meat paella recipe.

 Meat is one of the most ‘filling’ types of paella although it is also made with many varieties of vegetables including tomato.

-That’s an authentic Spanish meat-only recipe (no fish) and the following ingredients list can be easily found on traditional paellas that Spanish families cook.
-Actually, the traditional meat paella recipe is the one I probably have followed most in my life, usually combining chicken and chopped pork ribs.
+That’s an authentic Spanish meat-only recipe (no fish) and the following ingredients list can be easily found on traditional paellas that Spanish families cook like the authentic paella recipe from my grandpa.
+Actually, the traditional recipe for meat paella is the one I probably have followed most in my life, usually combining chicken and chopped pork ribs.

 Meat paella ingredients